EdgelessPE/ept/doc/en/nep/struct/2-inner.md

         remove.toml
 ```
 ## Package Description File
-The package description file is named `package.toml`, storing necessary descriptive information about the contents of the package, such as name, version number, author, summary, etc.
+The package description file is named `package.toml`, which stores necessary descriptive information about the contents of the package, such as name, version number, author, summary, etc.

 A package description file might look like this:
 ```toml